garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/train.md

 <ImageCaption
  url="/images/t1k/slides_075.png"
- alt=""
- imagewidth="w-100"
+ alt="The Initial Community Offering Challenge lasts for 5 weeks.
+Students are asked to observe a community, design an offering (a map, repository, convening, or tutorial) for that community, share the offering with the community for feedback, and iterate upon it." imagewidth="w-100"
  >

- *The Initial Community Offering Challenge lasts for 5 weeks.
-Students are asked to observe a community, design an offering (a map, repository, convening, or tutorial) for that community, share the offering with the community for feedback, and iterate upon it.*
+ *We're reclaiming ICOs.*

  </ImageCaption>